 Hearts Delight is a small town of 500 people about 80 km / 50 miles (as the crow flies) west of St. John's , Newfoundland , on the eastern shore of Trinity Bay.
 Moved here from Ontario after my wife and I retired.

 FISTS and CW OPS member.
 For me, the pleasure is in the QSO not the speed of the CW.
-I'm not really fast...about 25 wpm max.
-When a station comes back at 35 - 40 wpm and I'm calling CQ at 18 - 20 wpm , I guarantee I'm going to ignore the call.
-A QSO should be relaxing and enjoyable not work.
+I'm not really fast...about 25 wpm max after a good night's sleep and a strong cup of coffee...hi.
 I will absolutely always adjust my speed down to chat with a slower op.
 Really enjoy a good CW ragchew.
 Got into ham radio for the CW and never lost my interest in it.
+Found my old Vibroplex Standard the other day and am trying to come to grips with it again after using paddles only for the last few years.
 I DO NOT log the 599/73 "quick hits".
 When I start getting a run of 599 / 73...I close down and go topside.
-Only "barefoot" operation from here and 95% CW.

 I also enjoy spending time on the maritime mobile service net on 14.300.
 As a former boater I know how much offshore sailors count on HF communications for safety.
 Other than keeping in touch with a few old friends , that's about all the SSB I do.